aakarshgoel96/kiranology/README.md

    python manage.py runserver

-7. Visit [http://localhost:8000][localhost] in your browser & you are all set.
+7. Visit [http://localhost:8000][localhost] in your browser and you are all set.
    [localhost]: http://localhost:8000/

 We have added the database file(db.sqlite3), So there is not need to setup the database